rerichardjr/dj_pyle/README.md

 - Add more CLI arguments for customization.
 - Improve pronunciation correction for artist and album names.
 - Support batch processing for multiple albums.
+- Improve error handling.

 ---